 From there, I moved back home to Tampa and worked at BCI Integrated Solutions for a little over a year.
 I started way in over my head at BCI but quickly built up a stronger understanding of many different components of marketing.

 I went from writing content and just barely scratching the surface of SEO and analytics at Morgan & Morgan to doing graphic design, marketing strategy, marketing automation, web design and development, full-site SEO, advertising, Salesforce administration, crafting overall marketing strategy, and a whole lot more.

 After leaving BCI in November 2018, I took some time off to take stock of my future and spent a month traveling through Vietnam, Thailand, and Japan with a couple of my friends.

-Below you’ll find some of my favorite or foundational work.
+Below you’ll find some of my favorite work.
 When I refer to a piece’s “performance,” I’m generally discussing the number of pageviews/conversions it generated relative to comparable content for the same website.